aaroncrows/Wordsplosion/README.md

 A simple word game.

-Angular client, Node backend.
+Clone and run npm install.

+Start with npm start and direct your browser to localhost:3000/